-The target of an ingress firewall rule applies to all traffic arriving on an instance's network interface in the VPC network, regardless of how the target is specified.
-An ingress firewall rule takes effect on packets whose destination matches one of the following IP addresses:
+The target of an ingress firewall rule applies to all traffic arriving on an instance's network interface (NIC) in the VPC network, regardless of how the target is specified.
+An ingress firewall rule takes effect on packets whose destinations match one of the following IP addresses:

-The target of an egress firewall rule applies to all traffic leaving an instance's network interface in the VPC network, regardless of how the target is specified.
-An egress firewall rule takes effect on packets whose source matches either the primary internal IP address or any configured alias IP ranges on the instance's network interface in the VPC network.
+The target of an egress firewall rule applies to all traffic leaving a VM instance's network interface (NIC) in the VPC network, regardless of how the target is specified:

 Source or destination